ConservationPrioritization/Tasmania-Conservation-Prioritization/README.md

   </tr>
 </table>

-We also plot the selected zones under different methods at an intermediate stage with budget $9100$.
-As shown in Figure \ref{fig:planning_CR_uniform}, both optimal and heuristic prioritization methods largely mimic the pattern of selected zones under the scenario-wise optimal solution, but leaves sufficient spaces to re-optimize the conservation plan when the budget changes.
-Note that the species are sparsely distributed over the island (cf. Figure \ref{fig:case_CR}(b)), and hence it is hard for the greedy methods to balance the trade-off between the penalty of disconnectivity (require the protected zones to be connected) and shortfall to the protection target of all species (require the protected zones to be scattered).
+Note that the solution from scenario-wise optimization method is not nested, which indicates the solution is not suitable for implementation under the progressively revealed budget enviroment.
+The optimal prioritization method, produce a nested solution and at the same time, always has a satisfying performance in every scenario.
+In constrast, it is hard for the greedy methods to balance the trade-off between the penalty of disconnectivity (require the protected zones to be connected) and shortfall to the protection target of all species (require the protected zones to be scattered).
 We investigate the cost component of disconnectivity and shortfall in the objective function, and find that our prioritization method outperforms the forward-greedy method regarding both penalties.
 The backward-greed method provides a more concentrated solution, showing a smaller penalty of disconnectivity compared to our method, but at the price of significantly higher shortfall cost.